 - 100% online functionality, no faxing or mailing forms

-Capitalize on the significant savings in real estate agent commissions and fees that come with a for sale by owner (FSBO) transaction, and at the same time, get the exposure of listing with a licensed real estate broker – leverage a flat fee entry only MLS listing and list your Massachusetts property for sale now.
+Capitalize on the significant savings in real estate agent commissions and fees that come with a for sale by owner (FSBO) transaction, and at the same time, get the exposure of listing with a licensed real estate broker – leverage a flat fee entry only MLS listing and list your Massachusetts property for sale in the MLS now.